CIVA-Lab/Motion-SE-MiT-Net/README.md

 AIPR2023 - Marker and Motion Guided Deep Networks for Cell Segmentation and Detection Using Weakly Supervised Microscopy Data
 <!-- The official implementation of the ICPR 2020 paper [**Motion U-Net: Multi-cue Encoder-Decoder Network for Motion Segmentation**](https://ieeexplore.ieee.org/document/9413211) -->

+ The slides are available [Marker and Motion Guided Deep Networks for Cell Segmentation and Detection Using Weakly Supervised Microscopy Data](/figures/Slides.pdf)

 ## News

 **[February 7, 2024]**